geeksMJ/Foood-order-deleivery-project/README.md

-This project is all about food order deleveru website which uses MERN stack technologies
+This project is all about food order deleivery website which uses MERN stack technologies